Total control across your entire IP network

 What does Connect look like?

 Connect is super simple, updates dynamically and has a simple X/Y matrix which ensures the user interface is clear and simple to follow.
-Some stream managers can get confusing when larger networks develop – Connect has fully configurable labelling and a standardised layout to keep things simple.
+Some stream managers can be confusing when larger networks develop – Connect has fully configurable labelling and a standardised layout to keep things simple.

 Take a look at our Connect training session delivered by our Director of Product Development, Henry Goodman.